 Table of Contents

 In Egyptian mythology, Anubis was one of the oldest and most important deities.
-He preceded Osiris as the god of death and lord of the Underworld.
+He preceded Osiris as funerary god and lord of the Underworld.

-Known in Egyptian as Anpu or Inpu (which referred to the process of deterioration and decay), the deity was later renamed Anubis is by the Greeks.
+Known in Egyptian as Anpu or Inpu (a word which may have referred to the process of deterioration and decay), the deity was later renamed Anubis is by the Greeks.
 In both Egyptian and Greek cultures, Anubis was the protector and guardian of cemeteries, burial chambers and tombs.
-Anubis was predominantly associated with the Egyptian canid or the African golden wolf.
+Anubis was predominantly associated with an unidentified canid, either a jackal, a fox, or a wolf.

 Let’s take a closer look at Anubis and his several roles in Egyptian mythology.

 There are many different narratives surrounding the birth and origins of Anubis.